AnuoluwapoObanegha/rag-system/README.md

 Loading Documents
 The system reads all .txt files from a folder called docs.

-If files have wrong encoding, they may not load properly.
+-If files have wrong encoding, they may not load properly.

 Splitting Documents
 Documents are split into chunks because LLMs can’t handle huge text at once.
 Chunking makes it easier to find similarities between text and questions.

 Embedding the Chunks
 Each chunk is converted into a vector using FastEmbed.
 Vectors represent the text in a way the computer can search quickly.

 Storing in ChromaDB